Infineon/azure-optiga-trust-m/README.md

 <a name="introduction"></a>

-The ESP OPTIGA Trust M package is based on Azure IoT C SDK and enable users to connect their ESP32 based devices to the Azure IoT hub using OPTIGA™ Trust M security chip for X.509 based security in Azure IoT hub.
+The ESP Azure OPTIGA™ Trust M package is based on Azure IoT C SDK and enable users to connect their ESP32 based devices to the Azure IoT hub using OPTIGA™ Trust M security chip for X.509 based security in Azure IoT hub.
 It provides some examples which can help to understand most common use cases.

 ## Prerequisites